City AM suspends print and cuts salaries as coronavirus hits business

 Torpe told staff: “We are extremely sorry having to implement these measures but this is unfortunately the only way forward if we want to preserve the company until things are back to normal.”

+Editor Christian May tweeted: “It’s a great shame that @CityAM is pausing its print operation, but it’s the right thing to do.

+“Life in London has changed so much, so quickly, that we must adapt if we are to survive.
+And we will survive.”

-A City AM insider said: “This obviously sucks, but our business model basically evaporated overnight.
+A City AM insider told Press Gazette: “This obviously sucks, but our business model basically evaporated overnight.
 What are you going to do?

 “We are a small ship, so we were first to be swamped.
 But it is hard not to see this repeated across the industry.
 It is going to be really, really shit.”